-At a time when businesses across industry are facing multiple operational pressures, the last thing busy buyers need to contend with are complex, multi-faceted conversations with suppliers around pricing structures.
+At a time when businesses across the industry are facing multiple operational pressures, the last thing busy buyers need to contend with is complex, multi-faceted conversations with suppliers around pricing structures.
 This can particularly be an issue for larger volume customers who may be purchasing multiple products simultaneously.

 Getting ahead of the game